armindarvish/armindarvish-website/content/en/post/consult-gH_working_with_gitHub_inside_emacs_in_2023_/index.md

 ## Introduction {#introduction}

-This section is essentially the philosophy behind this work addressing the question of "why do we need yet another package?"
-If this is not of interest to you, skip to the next section and look at the examples and demos.
+This section addresses the question of "why do we need yet another package?"
+If that is not of interest to you, skip to the next section and look at the examples and demos.

 ### What is the need?
 Why make a new package? {#what-is-the-need-why-make-a-new-package}